peter-evans/blog/content/posts/how-to-wait-for-container-x-before-starting-y.md

 keywords: ["docker", "docker compose", "container", "healthcheck", "dockerize"]
 ---

-Since docker-compose [version 2.1 file format](https://docs.docker.com/compose/compose-file/compose-versioning/#version-21) the [healthcheck](https://docs.docker.com/compose/compose-file/#healthcheck) parameter has been introduced.
+The [healthcheck](https://docs.docker.com/compose/compose-file/compose-file-v2/#healthcheck) property was originally introduced in the 2.1 Compose file format and is now part of the [Compose Specification](https://github.com/compose-spec/compose-spec/blob/master/spec.md) used by recent versions of Docker Compose.
 This allows a check to be configured in order to determine whether or not containers for a service are "healthy."

 ### How can I wait for container X before starting Y?